Vice Mayor John Bauters, Council renege on Community Dog Park. Take action to help us save it.

 “the City of Emeryville also agreed to maintain the Bay/Shellmound Street Project in the City of Oakland in perpetuity;” (Page 2)

-TARGET is in fact entirely in Oakland yet Emeryville still collects nearly have a million dollars in sales tax dollars per year.
+TARGET is in fact entirely in Oakland yet Emeryville still collects nearly half a million dollars in sales tax dollars per year.
 TARGET management has already verbally agreed to help coordinate employee cleanups of the space, security walkthroughs and replenish supplies.
 It’s worth noting that land underneath Caltrans structures are typically considered Caltrans property and fall under their jurisdiction.
 Emeryville seems to want to absolve any responsibility for the blight that they created.

 Further undermining Council and Staff’s “Oakland vs. Emeryville” argument is the fact that Temescal Creek park, where council wants to instead use this money, is actually half in Oakland but was built and is maintained by The City of Emeryville.